NATO Needs Stronger Response to Russian Drone Threat, Expert Warns

 I think NATO passed the test on September 10.

 Yes, they shot down three or four of the drones, which was the first time NATO allies actually did it.
-It's a step forward – but at the same time, the larger majority were not shot down.
+It's a step forward – but at the same time, the vast majority were not shot down.

 ”Must deter”

 Politically, NATO has made a statement, Wesslau thinks.
-Quickly, the alliance's Article 4 on acute consultation was invoked, which has only happened seven times before.
+Quickly, the alliance's Article 4 on emergency consultation was invoked, which has only happened seven times before.
 Shortly thereafter, news came of reinforcements to NATO's eastern flank.
 The question is whether it's enough.

 For example, NATO could provide Ukraine with more long-range weapons that they are allowed to fire at Russian military targets, he says.